studio-net/OverStated/README.md

 // Will output "deleted"
 $fsm->getState()->getId();

-// Will throw an UnderStated\Exceptions\TransitionException
+// Will throw an OverStated\Exceptions\TransitionException
 $fsm->transition("delete");
 ````